rpmuller/ePubs/WP1.md

 on juries and perform various other public duties.
 In the third century all this was changed.
-There continued, it is true, to be politics in the old City States, but they had become parochial and unimportant, since Greece was at the mercy of Macedonian aimies.
+There continued, it is true, to be politics in the old City States, but they had become parochial and unimportant, since Greece was at the mercy of Macedonian armies.
 The serious struggles for power were between Macedonian soldiers; they involved no question of principle, but merely the distribution of territory between rival adventurers.
 On administrative and technical